Sarah McLachlan: Awards and achievements

 McLachlan has been nominated for 26 Juno Awards and has won twelve.
 In 1992, her video for "Into the Fire" was selected as best music video.
 In 1998, she won Female Vocalist of the Year, Songwriter of the Year (along with Pierre Marchand), Single of the Year for "Building a Mystery", and Album of the Year for Surfacing.
 In 2000, she won an International Achievement award and in 2004, won Pop Album of the Year for Afterglow and again shared the Songwriter of the Year award with Pierre Marchand for the singles "Fallen", "World on Fire", and "Stupid".
-In 2009 she was presented with the Humanitarian Award and she won the Adult Contemporary Album of the year award in 2015 for "Shine On" and again in 2017 for "Wonderland".
+In 2009, she was presented with the Humanitarian Award and she won the Adult Contemporary Album of the year award in 2015 for "Shine On" and again in 2017 for "Wonderland".

 McLachlan has also won three Grammy Awards.
 She was awarded Best Female Pop Vocal Performance in 1997 for "Building a Mystery" and again in 1999 for the live version of "I Will Remember You".
-She also scored Best Pop Instrumental Performance in 1997 for "Last Dance".
+She also won Best Pop Instrumental Performance in 1997 for "Last Dance".

-McLachlan's song "Building a Mystery" came in at 91 on VH1's 100 Greatest Songs of the 90s.
+McLachlan's song "Building a Mystery" came in at 91 on VH1's 100 Greatest Songs of the 1990s.

 McLachlan was awarded the Elizabeth Cady Stanton Visionary Award in 1998 for advancing the careers of women in music.
-In 1999, she was appointed as an Officer of the Order of Canada by then-Governor General Adrienne Clarkson in recognition of her successful recording career, her role in Lilith Fair, and the charitable donations she made to women's shelters across Canada.
+In 1999, she was appointed as an Officer of the Order of Canada in recognition of her successful recording career, her role in Lilith Fair, and the charitable donations she made to women's shelters across Canada.
 In 2001, she was inducted to the Order of British Columbia.

-On June 15, 2011, she was recognized with an honorary degree from Simon Fraser University.